 I’m gonna mention a couple in the posts below that you can click on and check out for yourself and dig a little deeper.
 But if you wanna start tracking at a much deeper level and you wanna get some specific insights, there are a number of powerful tools across the web that will help you do that.
 And the data’s available, you just gotta have the front end set up right in order to pull in that data.
 Then you can start to break it down and use the data.

 As you can see there are a number of ways to track your business online.
 But at the bare minimum, you should be using the free tools available to you.
-Sign up for Google Analytics, install their script on your site.
-Sign up for Search Console, get that moving on your site.
-Bing even has a version called 'Bing Webmaster Tools.'
+Sign up for Google Analytics, and install their script on your site.
+Sign up for Search Console, and get that moving on your site.
+Bing even has a version called ‘Bing Webmaster Tools.’
 Go over and sign up for that, start to see how people are interacting with you online.
 Start to track your campaigns, track your search results and understand how people are engaging with your business.
 If you wanna know more, sign up for one of those other free tools or one of those other more in-depth paid tools.
 I promise you if you use it and you put it into practice, it will absolutely be worth the money.

 Google Analytics: Google Analytics is a powerful and free analytics tool for website owners and marketers.
 Google Analytics is now the most widely used web analytics service on the Internet.

 Search Console: Google Search Console is a free service offered by Google that helps you monitor and maintain your site’s presence in Google Search results.